 The behavior of the system is completely determined by interactions between elements via stress accumulation before events and stress release from elements during events.
-The stress on each element is computed by a custom implementation of Okada's Green's functions [5].
+The stress on each element is computed by quasi-static Green's functions [7].

 3.1.3 Rupture Model